PittSailbot/pittsailbot.github.io/docs/docs/Getting Started.md

 > Never used Python before?
 It's ok!
 If you're taking CS 0010/CMPINF 0010 you'll get to learn in your classes.
 If not, here's some [resources](https://automatetheboringstuff.com/) to learn some of the basics if you're willing to put in the time.

-> Or, if you just need a refresher or want to see some *cool advanced features* [click here](https://gto76.github.io/python-cheatsheet/).
+> Or, if you just need a refresher or want to see some *cool advanced features* check this [Python cheat sheet](https://gto76.github.io/python-cheatsheet/).

 ## Installing Docker
 Docker is used for setting up containers for our code.
 It's essentially a recipe to build the OS, and all other dependencies necessary to run your code so we can avoid the issue of "well it works on my machine...".
 Technically, we could skip all of these installation steps if I were to make container for developing, but it balloons compilation times from 5s to over 4 minutes.